mufaddalvirpur/Blogging-Platform/README.md

 Go to http://localhost:3000/posts/new to create your first post.

-Trade-offs and Decisions
+**Trade-offs and Decisions**

-Content Editor (Markdown): I chose to implement Markdown support as suggested in the assessment's "Recommended Shortcuts."
+**Content Editor (Markdown):** I chose to implement Markdown support as suggested in the assessment's "Recommended Shortcuts."
 This was significantly faster than integrating a complex block-style editor, which allowed me to spend more time perfecting the core API logic, database relationships, and type-safety.

-UI Styling (Pure Tailwind): I opted to use pure Tailwind CSS for all components instead of a pre-built library.
+**UI Styling (Pure Tailwind):** I opted to use pure Tailwind CSS for all components instead of a pre-built library.
 While a library like shadcn/ui might have been quicker, building the components from scratch demonstrates a strong understanding of Tailwind and allowed me to create a lightweight, custom UI that perfectly matched the project's design goals.

-Time Spent
+**Total time spent: ~15 hours**

-Total time spent: ~15 hours
+## Mufaddal Virpur